bevyengine/bevy-website/content/learn/book/control-flow/change-detection.md

 Change detection is an inherent feature of Bevy's Entity Component System (ECS).
 Each time a [`Component`] or [`Resource`] is modified, Bevy marks the item as changed.
-This mechanism helps optimize performance by avoiding unnecessary system executions when no relevant changes have occurred.
+This mechanism helps optimize performance by avoiding unnecessary calculations when no relevant changes have occurred.
 Change detection can also be used to trigger actions in response to changes, such as synchronizing data between two contexts.